 Instructions

-• COOK: Place the halved and pounded chicken onto the grill or grill pan and cook for 5 to 6 minutes per side, until the chicken is cooked through (registers 165 degrees F on a food thermometer and juices run clear).
-Remove the chicken from the grill/grill pan and let rest for 5 minutes, tented with foil.
+• Place the prepared chicken onto the grill or grill pan and cook for 5–6 minutes per side.
+The chicken is done when the juices run clear and the internal temperature reaches 160–165°F. Remove the chicken from the grill or grill pan and let rest for 5 minutes, tented with foil.
 Slice chicken against the grain.

-• ASSEMBLE: If desired, serve cooked chicken over a grain of choice.
-We like white rice or couscous best!
+• If desired, serve cooked chicken over a grain of choice.
+I enjoy white rice or couscous most!
 I like to stir about 1/3 cup chimichurri sauce into the cooked grain.
-Add chicken on top and spoon generous amounts of sauce over top.
-For storing leftover chimichurri, see directions in the blog post.
+Add chicken on top and spoon generous amounts of sauce over everything.

 Recipe Notes

-Note 1: If you prefer to use a mini food prep food processor, read the post for directions.
+Note 1: If you prefer to use a mini food processor, read the post for directions.

 Note 2: You can also use a regular pan!
-Heat 1 tablespoon oil in a sauté pan over medium-high heat.
-Add (horizontally halved) chicken breast and cook for 4-6 minutes per side until the chicken is cooked through and the juices run clear.
-Transfer the chicken to a clean plate and loosely cover with foil.
-Let the chicken rest for 5-10 minutes.
+Heat 1 tablespoon oil in a pan over medium-high heat.
+Add prepared chicken breast and cook for 4–6 minutes per side until the chicken is cooked through and the juices run clear.
+Transfer chicken to a clean plate and loosely cover with foil.
+Let chicken rest for 5–10 minutes.
 Slice against the grain.

 Your email address will not be published.
 Required fields are marked *